List of Boston Red Sox in the Baseball Hall of Fame: Pitchers

-The following positions players are depicted on their Hall of Fame plaques wearing a Red Sox cap insignia.
-Those in bold have the Red Sox listed as their "primary team" by the Hall of Fame.
+The following pitchers have the Red Sox listed as their "primary team" or are depicted on their Hall of Fame plaques wearing a Red Sox cap insignia.
+Those in bold have the Red Sox listed as their "primary team".

-The following pitchers, depicted with a different cap insignia, played for the Red Sox during their careers.
+The following pitchers were players, managers, or executives for the Red Sox during their careers but are not identified in Cooperstown with the Red Sox as their “primary team” nor with a Red Sox cap insignia.